CdtQin/FairFace/README.md

 These datasets are not only used for classification but also be used to estimate the distributions.
 We add constrains, namely kl_loss, entropy_loss and order_loss, on these estimated distributions.
 Here is a paper reference: https://arxiv.org/abs/2002.03662

 To train with this model, please call the function loss() at line 556.
 All the arguments of this fuction are lists of tensors, an d each of them represents a branch.
 You can easily get what those tensors should contain from the name of arguments.
+For normal branches, with input argument 'images' and 'labels', we conduct a normal classification task, while for paired branches, with input argument 'paired_images' and 'paired_labels', we use kl_loss, entropy_loss and order_loss to manipulate the distribution.
+In our implementation, positive pairs are offline mined and input as paired branches, while negative pairs are online mined from normal branches.

 For inference: